flintlib/arb/doc/source/arb.rst

     If *x* contains a unique integer, sets *z* to that value and returns nonzero.
 Otherwise (if *x* represents no integers or more than one integer), returns zero.

+    This method aborts if there is a unique integer but that integer is so large that allocating memory for the result fails.

+    Warning: this method will allocate a huge amount of memory to store the result if there is a unique integer and that integer is huge.
+    Memory allocation could succeed even if the required space is far larger than the physical memory available on the machine, resulting in swapping.
+It is recommended to check that the midpoint of *x* is within a reasonable range before calling this method.

 .. function:: void arb_floor(arb_t y, const arb_t x, slong prec)